About

 Implementation timeline

-The institute has identified priorities and initial data collections for the CWDA in the scoping study, The Child Wellbeing Data Asset Development Framework and Roadmap, completed in 2023.
+The institute completed the scoping study for the CWDA in 2023, with priorities and initial data collections identified and reported in The Child Wellbeing Data Asset Development Framework and Roadmap [PDF 3.7MB].
 The study was informed by input from government, academic, non-government organisation and peak body stakeholders across 28 consultation sessions conducted by the Social Research Centre between September 2022 and February 2023.

-The institute is currently establishing governance and technical implementation for the CWDA.
+The governance and technical implementation for the CWDA is being finalised.

 What the CWDA can be used for